tmtxt/tmtxt.github.com/_posts/2013-04-24-dired-as-default-file-manager-1-introduction.md

 collected some useful tips and developed some features to make Dired completely replace my default file manager.
 This post is a collection of all those useful tips as well as the functions that I developed.
-Also, the content in this article assumes that you already have the basic about Emacs and Dired.
+Also, the content in this article assumes that you already have the basic knowledge about Emacs and Dired.

 **Note**: Most of the tips as well as the functions presented in this series are designed for MacOS and Ubuntu.
 However, you can apply them for many other